-The Max Flow Rate setting allows you to limit the total flow rate while in Mix mode.
+The Max Flow Rate setting allows you to limit the total flow rate of the Mix Unit while in Mix mode.
 Normally, while controlling to the target pressure set point, flow rates may fluctuate slightly due to a number of variations, including ambient conditions or user adjustment of the applicator tip.
 The Max Flow Rate may be used to ensure a more consistent application of material, and could result in material savings.